icon-project/icon-service/docs/dapp_guide.md

 $ tbears init sample_crowdsale SampleCrowdSale
 ```

+Our crowdsale contract will do the following.

-Exchange ratio to ICX is 1:1.
-Crowdsale target, token contract address and its duration are set when the contract is first deployed.
+- Exchange ratio to ICX is 1:1.
+Crowdsale target, token contract address, and its duration are set when the contract is first deployed.

-`total_joiner_count` function returns the number of contributors, and `check_goal_reached` function tests if the crowdsale target has been met.
+- `total_joiner_count` function returns the number of contributors, and `check_goal_reached` function tests if the crowdsale target has been met.

-After the crowdsale finished, `safe_withdrawal` function transfers the fund to the beneficiary, contract owner in this example, if the sales target has been met.
+- After the crowdsale finished, `safe_withdrawal` function transfers the fund to the beneficiary, contract owner in this example, if the sales target has been met.
 If sales target failed, each contributors can withdraw their contributions back.

+Again, complete source is given below.
+Note that crowdsale duration is given in number of blocks, because SCORE logic must be deterministic across nodes, thus it must not rely on clock time.

 ```python
 from iconservice import *